 I played clarinet in the Atlanta Symphony Orchestra for 40 years, retiring in August of 2015.
 As a member of the ASO, I've toured Europe, made Grammy award winning recordings, and played in Carnegie Hall many times.
-I have a Bachelor of Music degree (with Distinction) from Indiana University's School of Music.
-I have played a lot of chamber music as well, including touring Spain with the Atlanta Virtuosi.
+I have a Bachelor of Music degree (with Distinction) from Indiana University's respected School of Music.
+I have played a lot of chamber music as well, both in the United States, and touring Spain with the Atlanta Virtuosi.
 I have been Adjunct Instructor of clarinet at Georgia State University, and at Georgia Institute of Technology.

 I studied clarinet with William Rappaport when I was a graduate

 student in music education at Georgia State University.
 He may be the

 most deeply musical person I have ever known.
 My sense was that,

 though he was a performer of the absolute highest caliber, he was

 When I initially contacted Bill to schedule lessons, I explained that

 I was visually impaired.
 I wanted to share this information with him

 upfront in the event that he had questions or concerns about teaching